 The Voluntary Provident Fund is one of the safest investment options in the market that offers guaranteed returns and tax benefits.
 However, the Voluntary Provident Fund limit for tax exemption on the interest earned is Rs.70,000.

-Voluntary Provident Fund or VPF is most beneficial but also the most ignored tax saving scheme.
+Voluntary Provident Fund (VPF) is most beneficial but also the most ignored tax saving scheme.
 Monetarists or HR Managers will not recommend this as it doesn’t come with commissions, incentives or targets.
 This option is accessible only to salaried people who are already member of the EPF scheme.
-Twelve percent of basic salary is obligatory deduction towards the employer’s contribution to EPF and the same is put in by the employer as well.
+12% of basic salary is obligatory deduction towards the employer’s EPF contribution and the same is put in by the employer as well.
 For instance, if you are contributing INR 25,000 annually towards it, you will have a balance of INR 50,000.
 If you want to contribute more, you can.
 This is where Voluntary Provident Fund comes to forefront.
 You also need to stick to the specified VPF Limit to evade taxation.